renpy/renpy/sphinx/source/translating_renpy.rst

         A string giving the value the define should be set to. (ie. "10", "False", or "'Font.ttf'").

-    `help`
+    `comment`
-        If not None, help text that is placed before the define.
+        If not None, a comment that will be generated before the define.
+The comment will only be generated if the define does not exist in gui.rpy.
+There is no need to use "## ", as the comment will be added and wrapped automatically.

     For example, the following code changes the size of dialogue text::